The Best Fully Automatic Espresso Machine in 2025: Top 11 Picks for Every Pocket & Skill Level

 Greasing and Lubricating a Super Automatic Espresso Machine

 You want your fully automatic espresso machine to be a well-oiled machine in every sense of the word, and that means including lubrication as part of your maintenance.
+The grease keeps your espresso machine’s rails and hinges moving smoothly so that the tamping and brewing mechanisms function flawlessly.

 If you clean your brew unit daily, you should grease it once a month.
 And, of course, check out the user manual for exactly what to do.
+You need a lubricant that is food safe, so put away that bike oil.
+Personally, I like OKS Multi Silicone Grease.

-Verdict: Your Dream Super Automatic Espresso Machine Awaits!
+Verdict: Fully Automatic Espresso Machine Reviews

 If you’ve read straight through from the beginning, then congrats on a job well done!
 Unfortunately, I can’t give you a certificate or anything.
 Still, you can now consider yourself an expert on automatic espresso machines.